-The Law distinguishes general insurance and long-term (life) insurance business.
+The Law distinguishes general insurance and long-term (including life) insurance business.
 Other than in the case of a PCC, a single company cannot be licensed to conduct both long-term and general insurance business.
 In addition, a distinction is drawn between domestic insurers who insure persons or property in Guernsey and international insurers who write business outside the islands.

-A person wishing to establish a licensed insurer in Guernsey must satisfy the Guernsey regulator, the Guernsey Financial Services Commission (the "Commission"), that any person who is to be a director, partner, manager, controller or general representative of the insurer will meet the licensing criteria set out in Schedule 7.
+A person wishing to establish a licensed insurer in Guernsey must satisfy the Guernsey regulator, the Guernsey Financial Services Commission (the "Commission"), that any person who is to be a director, partner, manager, controller, general representative, money laundering reporting officer, money laundering compliance officer, compliance officer or an actuary of the insurer will meet the licensing criteria set out in Schedule 7.
 Schedule 7 requires that the insurance business will be carried on with prudence, integrity, professional skill and in a manner which will not tend to bring Guernsey into disrepute as an international finance centre.
-Each of the persons listed above must be fit and proper having regard to their probity, competence, experience, judgement, qualifications, knowledge and understanding of the legal and professional obligations to be assumed and policies, procedures and controls to be implemented.
+Each of the persons listed above must be fit and proper having regard to their probity, competence, experience, judgement, diligence, qualifications, knowledge and understanding of the legal and professional obligations to be assumed and policies, procedures and controls to be implemented.

-The business of every licensed insurer must be directed by two individuals of appropriate standing and experience who are independent of each other.
-Every licensed insurer must appoint at least one independent non-executive director (i.e. not connected to the insurer's shareholders or the appointed manager, if any) as well as a general representative who is authorised to accept service of official notices in Guernsey.
+The business of every licensed insurer must be directed by at least two individuals of appropriate standing and experience who are sufficiently independent of each other.
+Every licensed insurer must appoint at least one independent non-executive director (i.e. not connected to the insurer's shareholders or the appointed manager, if any) as well as a general representative who is authorised to accept service of official notices on behalf of the insurer in Guernsey.